AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 <div style = "text-align:center">
 <img src="https://github.com/AguaClara/Fluoride-Auto/blob/master/Spring%202019/sedimentation%20tube.JPEG?raw=true" height=500 width=350>

-Figure 9: The reactor used by the Spring 2019 subteam
+Figure 11: The reactor used by the Spring 2019 subteam
 <div style = "text-align:left">

+###Mesh filters
+The team cut a hole into a piece of mesh and placed the mesh over the effluent opening of the sedimentation tube.
+Additionally, the team placed a mesh screen in a 47 mm In-Line Filter Holder and added the Filter Holder to the apparatus between the turbidimeter and the bottle with the fluoride probe.
+The idea behind this addition was to break up fluoride flocs that had exited the sedimentation, since the team determined that the fluoride probe was inaccurate at detecting fluoride in the form of flocs.

 ## Experimental Methods
 #### Protocol for Running Just Water Through the Reactors